-MADISON, WI – The Wisconsin Elections Commission reminds voters that they still have time to get the acceptable photo ID they will need to vote in the Spring Election on April 2, 2019.
+MADISON, WI – The Wisconsin Elections Commission reminds voters that they still have time to get the acceptable photo ID they will need to vote in the Spring Primary on February 18, 2020.

 “Just bring whatever identifying documents you have like a birth certificate and proof of your current address to obtain a photo ID.
 If you don’t have those documents you may still obtain a document that you can use for voting through the ID Petition Process at the DMV office,” said Wolfe, Wisconsin’s chief elections official.